dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     throw a runtime exception from implicit downcasts from `dynamic`).*

-If `p` has required type `T` and `M` is not a subtype of `T` but is assignable, then an implicit coercion or cast is inserted immediately before the pattern first accesses the value. *Each pattern that requires a certain type can be thought of as an "assignment point" where an implicit coercion may happen when a value flows in during matching.
+If `p` has required type `T` and `M` is not a subtype of `T` but is assignable, then an implicit coercion or cast is inserted before the pattern accesses the value. *Each pattern that requires a certain type can be thought of as an "assignment point" where an implicit coercion may happen when a value flows in during matching.
 Examples:*

 ```dart
 var record = (x: 1 as dynamic);